Ketosis: Survival over Starvation

 If you think about it, ketosis is the logical consequence of evolutionary biology.
 Think of the caveman's food situation, and consider the fact that only small amounts of glucose can be stored as glycogen for fuel.

 What would have happened to the human race if we didn't have ketones to burn when we couldn't find any food for a week?

-Our hunter gatherer would have run out of stored sugar by lunch time, and not had any energy to run down dinner.
+Our hunter gatherer would have run out of stored glucose by lunch time and not had any energy to run down dinner, or even think about getting dinner.
 The human race would have been starved into extinction right out of the chute.

-And in fact, researchers have discovered that the body and brain actually prefer to burn ketone bodies over glucose, which makes perfect sense when viewed from the caveman's point of view.
+And not so coincidentially, researchers have discovered that the body and brain actually prefer to burn ketone bodies over glucose, which makes perfect sense when viewed from the caveman's point of view.

 Ketosis and Ketones To the Rescue